MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ### How to check whether the *Event.preventDefault()* has been executed or not - *Event.defaultPrevented*

-Congrats! now you know how to use *preventDefault()* to stop default behaviors.
-But when you use it in practical code, at some point, you may want to make sure whether it actually works or not.
-This is the place where [`Event.defaultPrevented`](https://developer.mozilla.org/en-US/docs/Web/API/Event/defaultPrevented) comes into the play.
+Let's say you have already used the `.preventDefalt()` method in your code and, you may want to make sure whether it works or not at some point.

-It is a read-only property that checks whether the `.preventDefault()` of the event has been executed or not.
-If it has been executed then it returns true, otherwise false.
+That is the place where [`Event.defaultPrevented`](https://developer.mozilla.org/en-US/docs/Web/API/Event/defaultPrevented) comes into the play.

+* It is a read-only property.
+ * It returns true if the default behavior of the *event* has been prevented.
+* Otherwise, it returns false.

 ```javascript